 More people every year in the U.S. and worldwide are killed or are injured from smoke inhalation than from contact with flames

-The U.S. ranks 133 (.75 fire deaths per 100,000 ) out of 172 countries.
-Compare this with the 3 countries that have banned ionization alarms due to the radio active content used in them, Luxembourg ranks lowest at 172 ( .10 fire deaths per 100,000 ) Netherlands ranks 170 ( .14 deaths per 100,000) and Switzerland ranks 169 ( .17 per 100,000) See News Videos & Statistics page.
+The U.S. ranks 133 (.75 fire deaths per 100,000 ) out of 172 countries and almost twice the 3 countries combined that have banned ionization alarms due to the radio active content used in them.
+Luxembourg ranks lowest at 172 ( .10 fire deaths per 100,000 ) Netherlands ranks 170 ( .14 deaths per 100,000) and Switzerland ranks 169 ( .17 per 100,000) See News Videos & Statistics page.

 To put this in context, the annual losses from floods, hurricanes, tornadoes, earthquakes and other natural disasters combined in the United States average just a fraction of those from fires.”
 ‘Fire in the United States’, 13th Edition, Federal Emergency Management Agency Page 1, Oct 2004

 From 1896 to the present, the fire insurance companies that established the NFPA - National Fire Protection Association to write the fire codes, have contributed to the loss of more lives than all natural disasters combined.
 They did so for over 114 years by keeping fire sprinkler systems out of homes by making code requirements that were not affordable for the average homeowner and not required.

 Please sign petition below and help spread the word about the dangers of carbon monoxide leaks in cars that also kill people.
 Its a good idea to have a CO alarm in cars, especially older vehicles.

-Please help stop preventable fires that endanger families and pets all over the world!
+Please help stop preventable fire deaths and injuries that endanger families and pets all over the world!
 Please click link and Sign and share petition to help bring an end to these dangerous and often deadly ionization smoke alarms.Please help spread the word to as many friends, relatives and contacts as possible via FB, email and word of mouth .